yogurt-foundation/fx-motion/README.md

 > (work in progress) A complete set of CSS animation (FX, aka Special Effect`) utility for web UI.

-`{FX}.css` is a library where you can play with a collection of pre-made css animations.

 `{FX}.css` started out as a small side-project of mine.
 As I was increasingly using CSS animations, I thought it would come in handy to have them organised in a meaningful and accessible way so that they can be easily reused on different projects.

 I have been using `{FX}.css` for a while now and I hope some of you will find it useful as well.
-It is still very much a work in progress and hopefully it will evolve over the time :)
+It is still very much a work in progress and hopefully it will evolve over the time.

-## _todo

 Below are my special collection of css animation made by me over the years in 6 different main presets.

-#### basic
+#### {basic}

 > **(!!)** this preset has completed